 It is similar to my Steak Diane recipe, but still very different in taste.
 Sometimes the only steak sauce recipe to go with steak is a black pepper sauce.

 This simple black pepper sauce recipe reminds me very much of one of my yearly golfing trips to Belgium.
-I used to go every year with a big group of friends and we would play some of the super Belgian courses.
-The weekends always resulted in a fair amount of drinking and eating.
+I used to go every year with a big group of friends and we would play some of the super Belgian golf courses.

 He was not very friendly, but when we asked him to whip us up some steaks for supper, he suddenly became a bit more enthusiastic and disappeared to the kitchen.

 The fun part in this recipe is the flambé bit when the alcohol in the sauce gets burned off.

 You can see in this picture what happens when you go a bit too mad on the Brandy 🙂